Parsl/parsl/docs/userguide/data.rst

             ]
         )

-However, in most cases, ``endpoint_path`` and ``local_path`` are the same.

 Globus Authorization
 """"""""""""""""""""

-In order to interact with Globus, you must be authorized.
-The first time that you use Globus with Parsl, prompts will take you through an authorization procedure involving your web browser.
-You can authorize without having to run a script (for example, if you are running your script in a batch system where it will be unattended) by running this command line:
+In order to transfer data with Globus, the user must first authenticate.
+The first time that Globus is used with Parsl on a computer, the program will prompt the user to follow an authentication and authorization procedure involving a web browser.
+Users can authorize out of band by running the parsl-globus-auth utility.
+This is useful, for example, when running a Parsl program in a batch system where it will be unattended.

 .. code-block:: bash

         $ parsl-globus-auth
-        Parsl Globus command-line authoriser
+        Parsl Globus command-line authorizer
-        If authorisation to Globus is necessary, the library will prompt you now.
+        If authorization to Globus is necessary, the library will prompt you now.
         Otherwise it will do nothing
         Authorization complete